skarshad1928/23BCE9489-Mongo-DBA-Arshad/README.md

 createStatement() is a method from the Connection class.

 It returns a Statement object, which is used to run SQL statements.

+# Real-World Analogy:
+MySQL is the warehouse (data storage).

+Java program is the manager who wants to use or update warehouse data.

+JDBC (Database Connectivity) is the communication bridge (like a telephone or API) between the manager and the warehouse.